spree/spree/guides/content/developer/core/shipments.markdown

 At this point, the checkout process can continue to the delivery step.

 ## The Components of Split Shipments

+This section describes the four main components that power split shipments.

 ### The Coordinator